 Both narcissist and gaslighter boundary violations presume entitlement, with a narrow, egocentric orientation that oppresses and de-humanizes their victims.
 In severe cases, this boundary violation pathology may result in illicit and underhanded dealings, financial abuse, sexual harassment, date rape, domestic abuse, hate crimes, human rights violations, and other forms of criminality.
 Many narcissists and gaslighters take pride in their destructive behaviors, as their machinations provide them with a hollow (and desperate) sense of superiority and privilege.

 5. Emotional Invalidation and Coercion

-6. Manipulation: Use or Control Others as Extension of Self
+6. Manipulation: The Use or Control of Others as an Extension of Oneself

 Both narcissists and gaslighters have a tendency to make decisions for others to suit their own agenda.
-Narcissists may use his or her romantic partner, child, family, friend, or colleague to meet unreasonable self-serving needs, fulfill unrealized dreams, or cover-up weaknesses and shortcomings.
+Narcissists may use their romantic partner, child, family, friend, or colleague to meet unreasonable self-serving needs, fulfill unrealized dreams, or cover-up weaknesses and shortcomings.
 Narcissists are also fond of using guilt, blame, and victimhood as manipulative devices.